tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/integrating-contrail501-with-vRO.rst

 vRO consists of the following components:

--  vRO Inventory—The vRO inventory displays the Contrail plugin and the Contrail node or endpoint.
-All Contrail plugin objects that represent your system are displayed in the vRO Inventory.
-Objects are displayed in a hierarchical order and are based on the Contrail schema.
+-  vRO Inventory—The vRO inventory displays the TF plugin and the TF node or endpoint.
+All TF plugin objects that represent your system are displayed in the vRO Inventory.
+Objects are displayed in a hierarchical order and are based on the TF schema.

-   With Release 5.0, Contrail inventory objects such as projects, security groups, virtual networks, network IPAMs, network policies, ports, floating IP pools, and service templates are displayed in the vRO inventory.
+   With Release 5.0, TF inventory objects such as projects, security groups, virtual networks, network IPAMs, network policies, ports, floating IP pools, and service templates are displayed in the vRO inventory.
 Relevant API objects are also displayed in the vRO